Please enter keywords to search

 1. Differences in Testing and Standards

 IEC and UL employ different testing methodologies for circuit breakers.
-UL often uses yellow cards to document specific testing parameters.
+Yellow Cards are a reference to a very specific list of plastic materials.
+It is only one aspect of UL Listing for breakers (and mostly of concern on MCCBs, not ACBs).
 IEC focuses on more generalized international standards.
 UL focuses on the material and structural aspects with a focus on performance testing.
 IEC only focuses on performance testing.
 UL also has a higher overall temperature control level than IEC.

 2. Regional Relevance